Mystery airship: California, 1896

 Around the time Collins began distancing himself from the airship, William Henry Harrison Hart, former Attorney General of the State of California, came forward and also claimed to represent the inventor of the airship.
 Hart gave several interviews to the San Francisco Call and his details concerning the mystery airship were even more outlandish than those of Attorney Collins.
-Hart stated that the airship's inventor had fired Collins for talking too much and the airship was likely going to be used to bomb Havana, Cuba.
-He also claimed there were actually two airships, one built in California, the other in New Jersey.
+Hart stated that the airship's inventor had fired Collins for talking too much.
+He also claimed there were actually two airships, one built in California, the other in New Jersey and later claimed that a third "much improved" airship was under construction and when completed and tested would be used to bomb Havana, Cuba with dynamite.
 Hart named one of the inventors as a Dr. Catlin and his assistant as Dr. Benjamin, the dentist who denied any connection to the airship.
 Like Collins, Hart later changed his stories and eventually stopped talking to the newspapers about the airship.
 Exactly what true involvement Hart and Collins may have had in connection with the appearance of the California airship is not known.

-In an editorial published in the San Francisco Examiner on December 5, 1896, William Randolph Hearst lashed out at the "fake journalism" that he believed had led to the airship story:
+The San Francisco Examiner, which had initially attempted to ignore the airship reports, published an editorial on December 5, 1896, by William Randolph Hearst, lashing out at the Yellow Journalism he believed had led to the airship story:

 Fake journalism has a good deal to answer for, but we do not recall a more discernible exploit in that line than the persistent attempt to make the public believe that the air in this vicinity is populated with airships.
 It has been manifest for weeks that the whole airship story is pure myth.